font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-cluster.md

 kubectl create -f services/pacman-service.yaml
 ```

-Also wait and verify the service has an external IP for each replica:
+Wait and verify the service has all the external IP addresses listed:

 ```
 kubectl get svc pacman -o wide --watch